28-Day Vegetarian Meal Plan Based on Your Menstrual Cycle | Paloma Chiara

 Meal planning can save time and reduce stress by streamlining the grocery shopping and cooking process.
 By dedicating time each week to plan and prepare meals in advance, you can minimize decision fatigue and ensure that you have nourishing options readily available.
 This can be especially beneficial during busy or stressful times when self-care often takes a backseat.

-Check out the Cycle Syncing Journal & Planner PDF for only 6$
+Check out the Cycle Syncing Journal & Planner for only 6$

 Here is an example of how your meal plan could look like.
 Adapt as needed.